PM hopes for Qatar’s prompt action on 100k jobs offer

 The prime minister conveyed his best wishes for the continued peace, progress and prosperity of the state of Qatar, under the leadership of Sheikh Tamim bin Hamad Al-Thani.

-Meanwhile, Imran Khan while talking to a delegation of business community that called on him here at the Prime Minister Office said that the previous governments threw the country into a quagmire of external as well internal debts and also ruined the national institutions totally as large public sector organisations are under heavy debts and losses.
+Meanwhile, Imran Khan said while talking to a delegation of business community that called on him here at the Prime Minister Office that the previous governments threw the country in quagmire of external as well internal debts and also ruined the national institutions totally as large public sector organisations are under heavy debts and losses.

+The prime minister vowed that the nation would come out of the present financial impasse due to its immense talent and perseverance it.

 Imran Khan said the country is not short of resources but the way it has been looted and plundered by the previous governments that had no parallel in the history.
 He said millions and billions of rupees are being found in the bank accounts of venders, students, faluda sellers and even deceased persons.
 He said the nation and people are suffering as the consequence of wrongdoings of the previous governments.